 Coordinator, Safe Kids Greater Houston

-Kristen Beckworth, MPH, CHES, CPST-I has worked in the field of injury prevention for over a decade, and currently serves as the Manager of the Center of Childhood Injury Prevention at Texas Children’s Hospital.
+Kristen Beckworth, MPH, CHES, CPST-I has worked in the field of injury prevention for over a decade and currently serves as the Manager of the Center of Childhood Injury Prevention at Texas Children’s Hospital.
 She has vast expertise in educating the community, creating strategic partnerships, and training other advocates in the field.
 Ms. Beckworth is a contributing member of the National Drowning Prevention Alliance Board of Directors, as well as the Texas Heatstroke Prevention Taskforce Board.
-As a Certified Child Passenger Safety Technician-Instructor, Ms. Beckworth works with other Instructors to train almost 50 new Child Passenger Safety Technicians each year, as well as mentor the over 300 currently in the greater Houston area.
+As a Certified Child Passenger Safety Technician-Instructor, Ms. Beckworth works with other instructors to train almost 50 new Child Passenger Safety Technicians each year, as well as mentor the over 300 currently in the greater Houston area.
 Ms. Beckworth works collaboratively with injury prevention colleagues from across the state via the Texas Drowning Prevention Alliance, and the Texas Injury Prevention Leadership Collaborative.
-As Manager of the Center for Childhood Injury Prevention, Ms. Beckworth supervises seven Health Education Specialists who are responsible for the majority of pediatric unintentional injury across 5 counties (Harris, Brazoria, Fort Bend, Galveston, and Montgomery counties) in the greater Houston area.
+As Manager of the Center for Childhood Injury Prevention, Ms. Beckworth supervises seven Health Education Specialists who are responsible for the majority of pediatric unintentional injury across five counties (Harris, Brazoria, Fort Bend, Galveston, and Montgomery counties) in the greater Houston area.
 The Center for Childhood Injury Prevention at Texas Children’s Hospital serves as the proud lead agency for Safe Kids Greater Houston.

 Coordinator, Safe Kids Central California

-Kristina Pasma is a Registered Nurse and mom of 3 beautiful children.
+Kristina Pasma is a Registered Nurse and mom of three beautiful children.
 Her experience in pediatric emergency and trauma nursing care has led her to be passionate about preventing unintentional injuries.
 She works for Valley Children’s Hospital, the only pediatric tertiary hospital between San Francisco and Los Angeles, CA.